Lee and Joan Guse Memorial Jazz Scholarship

 C Jams Blues

 My Foolish Heart It Don’t Mean A Thing Skylark Take the “A” Train

 Applicants are encouraged to perform with an accompanist or combo, or with a recorded accompaniment.

 Instrumental applicants should select one ballad and one up-tempo rhythm changes tune from the lists below.
 Judges will listen for the applicant's ability to present the melody and improvise one or more of the choruses.
 Applicants are also required to play several choruses of Ellington's “C Jam Blues.”

 Drummers: Must demonstrate the ability to play and improvise in Jazz, Latin, and Rock styles.

 Vocal applicants should select one ballad and one up-tempo rhythm changes tune from the lists below.
 Applicants are also required to sing the head and improvise several choruses of Ellington's “C Jam Blues.”
 You will be required to sing using the lyrics, and then improvise (scat).

-The Lee Guse Memorial Scholarship was established in loving memory by his family and friends to support students interested in pursuing jazz education with the hopes of continuing to foster the talents of those who recognize and appreciate jazz and the enrichment it offers to so many—just as Lee did.
+The Lee and Joan Guse Memorial Scholarship was established in loving memory by their family and friends to support students interested in pursuing jazz education with the hopes of continuing to foster the talents of those who recognize and appreciate jazz and the enrichment it offers to so many—just as Lee and Joan did.
 It is open to jazz players and vocalists in grades 10-12.